List of Bleach characters: Q: Berenice Gabrielli

 Berenice Gabrielli (ベレニケ・ガブリエリ, Berenike Gaburieri) is a Sternritter with black and white colored hair who has the epithet "Q" for "The Question" (Za Kuesuchon) which plays on their power to force people to divulge their abilities when asked.
 Berenice fights Kenpachi Zaraki alongside Jerome Guizbatt and Loyd Lloyd.
 Kenpachi explained that they was a very arrogant individual who had something against him and explained their power to a great length, though Kenpachi admitted that he could not hear her too well due to Jerome's roaring ability.
 Berenice is killed by Kenpachi after having their throat torn out.

-Berenice are voiced by KENN in the Japanese version of the anime and Ryan Johnston in the English dub.
+Berenice are voiced by KENN in the original Japanese version of the anime and by Ryan Johnston in the English dub.

 R: Jerome Guizbatt

 Jerome Guizbatt (ジェローム・ギズバット, Jerōmu Gizubatto) is a large dark-skinned Sternritter with an ape-like appearance who has the epithet "R" for "The Roar" (Za Roa) as he assumes an ape-like form to dramatically amplify his voice to create a devastating sound-based shockwave.
 This ability proved to be no match for Kenpachi as he easily cuts Jerome in half and carried his corpse atop his sword.

-Jerome is voiced by Takahiro Fujiwara in the Japanese anime and by Todd Haberkorn in the English dub.
+Jerome is voiced by Takahiro Fujiwara in the original Japanese anime and by Todd Haberkorn in the English dub.